About Golden Gate Bridge

 Construction of the bridge began in 1933 after years of delay, costing $35 million and eleven lives.
 The bridge opened about 4.5 years later on May 27, 1937 (and to vehicle traffic on May 28).
 It was the longest suspension bridge in the world from when it opened until 1964.
 Today, well over 2 billion vehicles have crossed the bridge over its history (2,025,883,491 as of January 2014).

 The Golden Gate Bridge is located at the convergence of Highways 101 and 1.
 It’s unusual in that its six lanes can reverse directions to accommodate the flow of traffic during rush hour.
 The Golden Gate was the first bridge in the world to begin charging tolls only for one direction of traffic, though many other bridges now follow that method, including all bridges around the Bay Area (all tolls are charged on trips toward San Francisco).
-As of March 2013, there is no stopping to pay tolls on the Golden Gate Bridge, as it has moved to an all electric system (That’s worth repeating: Do not stop at the toll plaza).
-Drivers can pay the tolls via FasTrak by buying the transponder at one of the designated retailers, setting up an online account, and mounting the tag in the windshield.
-This is the only method that allows discounted carpool rate of $4, with three or more passengers and crossing through the toll readers in the designated carpool lane during rush hour.
-Other options include prepaying for the trip via a License Plate account online or simply driving through and waiting for a toll invoice to be mailed to the vehicle’s registration address.
-License Plate accounts and toll invoices both charge $7 per trip, while FasTrak costs $6 (prices listed are for vehicles with two axles).
+In March 2013, the pay tolls on the Golden Gate Bridge moved to an all-electric system doing away with the stop-to-pay tolls.
+The drivers can pay the tolls via FasTrak by buying the transponder at one of the designated retailers, setting up an online account, and mounting the tag on the windshield.
+This is the only method that allows discounted carpool rate of $4.75, with three or more passengers and crossing through the toll readers in the designated carpool lane during rush hour.
+Other options include pre-paying for the trip via a License Plate account online or simply driving through and waiting for a toll invoice to be mailed to the vehicle’s registration address.
+License Plate accounts and toll invoices both charge $7.75 per trip, while FasTrak costs $6.75 (prices listed are for vehicles with two axles).
 Rental car companies usually offer an option for toll payment program, but it’s wise to check with them before making a rental reservation and before crossing any of the bridges.